-Use this free tool to change the DPI of any image without software.
+Use this free tool to change the DPI of your image instantly

 The DPI (dots per inch) of an image is simply metadata embedded inside the image (header).
 The actual quality (resolution) of the image (within the file itself) is not affected when its DPI value is adjusted.